Butler, Georgetown eye elusive first Big East win

 Two teams seeking their first Big East win this season will square off Sunday when Georgetown hosts Butler in Washington, D.C.

-The Hoyas (5-9, 0-3 Big East) have lost their last 23 regular-season conference games while the Bulldogs (8-6, 0-3 Big East) are winless in three tries to begin conference play for the first time since the 2013-14 season.
+The Hoyas (5-9, 0-3 Big East) have lost their last 23 regular-season conference games while the Bulldogs (8-6, 0-3) are winless in three tries to begin conference play for the first time since the 2013-14 season.

 Georgetown committed a season-high-tying 18 turnovers in their 83-76 loss at DePaul on Thursday.
-The Hoyas’ carelessness spoiled a trio of career-high performances from guards Primo Spears (11 assists) and Brandon Murray (29 points) and center Qudus Wahab (16 rebounds).
+The Hoyas’ carelessness spoiled a trio of career-high performances from guards Primo Spears (11 assists) and Brandon Murray (29 points) along with center Qudus Wahab (16 rebounds).

-Wahab corralled seven of Georgetown’s 15 offensive boards against the Blue Demons, but his team struggled to capitalize on their extra possessions and managed just 12 second-chance points.
+Wahab corralled seven of Georgetown’s 15 offensive boards against the Blue Demons, but his team struggled to capitalize on its extra possessions and managed just 12 second-chance points.

 “We need to continue to rebound the basketball at that high clip,” Hoyas coach Patrick Ewing said, per the Georgetown athletics website.
 “But we have to be able to capitalize.”